phenchanter/estimote-beacons-phonegap-plugin-for-android/README.md

 5. Is there an Estimote iBeacons PhoneGap Plugin for iOS?

+  Yes.
 Take a look at the [phonegap-estimotebeacons](https://github.com/kdzwinel/phonegap-estimotebeacons) project being developed by [Konrad Dzwinel](https://github.com/kdzwinel).

 ## License